DaTingYeQing/Blender-ai-geometry-nodes/DESIGN.md

 And more fundamentally: **I consider this skill a toy in the end.**

-The reason is that I **never tested it on anything extremely complex** — or rather, I never gave it a prompt like "**make boiling water**," the kind of request that is **highly abstract and heavily dependent on visual feel**.
+The reason is that I **never tested it on anything extremely complex** — or rather, I never gave it a prompt like "**make water visibly boiling — bubbles rising and popping on the surface**," the kind of request that is **highly abstract and heavily dependent on visual feel**.
 That kind of request can be broken down into concrete algorithms, but whether I could break it down well, **I can't say.**

 So my judgment is: